joaodsmarques/LumberChunker/README.md

 # LumberChunker 🪓
-This is the official repository for the paper LumberChunker: Long-Form Narrative Document Segmentation by André V. Duarte, João Marques, Miguel Graça, Miguel Freire, Lei Li and Arlindo L. Oliveira<br>
+This is the official repository for the paper LumberChunker: Long-Form Narrative Document Segmentation by André V. Duarte, João D.S.
+Marques, Miguel Graça, Miguel Freire, Lei Li and Arlindo L. Oliveira<br>

 LumberChunker is a method leveraging an LLM to dynamically segment documents into semantically independent chunks.
 It iteratively prompts the LLM to identify the point within a group of sequential passages where the content begins to shift.